OData/v3ProtocolDocument/OData Atom Format.markdown

 ### 7.1.1.
 The `metadata:metadata` Attribute for an Action ###

-A `metadata:action` element MUST have a `metadata:metadata` attribute which specifies the container qualified name of the function import describing the action, preceded by a "#".
+A [`metadata:action`](actionsasametadata:actionelement) element MUST have a `metadata:metadata` attribute which specifies the container qualified name of the function import describing the action, preceded by a "#".
 For example, "#MyEntityContainer.MyFunctionName".

 This function import name must be unique within the entity container.

-If the metadata cannot be retrieved by appending $metadata to the service root, then this name must additionally be prefixed by a URL that can be used to retrieve the metadata document containing the function import that describes the action.
+If the metadata cannot be retrieved by appending `"$metadata"` to the service root, then this name MUST additionally be prefixed by a URL that can be used to retrieve the metadata document containing the function import that describes the action.

 ### 7.1.2.
 The `metadata:target` Attribute for an Action ###